 Equipment/Technology Used

-The best process servers are those that let their clients know as quickly as possible when the papers have been served.
-That’s why process servers need to have top-of-the-line technology in place to communicate with their clients sooner rather than later and providing them your cell number can help keep you in the know!
+The best process servers are those who let their clients know as quickly as possible when the papers have been served.
+Process servers need advanced technology for effective client communication, and sharing your cell number can improve this connection.
+A professional process server company invests in reliable tracking and reporting tools.

 Bonded